rmorsomme/Sudoku-Solver/RMD.md

                            7,0,9,0,0,0,0,0,0,
                            0,0,0,3,5,0,0,6,0))

-# Algorithm fails to find a cell to fill on the 5th iteration.
+# Algorithm fails to find a cell to fill on the 5th iteration...
 solve_sudoku(grid_evil)
 ```